biomedicalinformatics/DataScience/README.md

 # Data Science

-With the support of supplemental funding, insitutions hosting the National Library of Medicine's [Biomedical Informatics and Data Science Ressearch Training Programs](https://www.nlm.nih.gov/ep/GrantTrainInstitute.html) developed data science training materials, with the express goal of providing these materials as shareable resources for the educational community.
+With the support of supplemental funding, universities hosting  National Library of Medicine [Biomedical Informatics and Data Science Research Training Programs](https://www.nlm.nih.gov/ep/GrantTrainInstitute.html) developed data science training materials.

-Links to these resources are provided below, grouped by institution.
+As one of the goals of this initiatiave was to providing these materials as shareable resources for the educational community, links to these resources are provided below, grouped by institution.

 ---
 # [University of Pittsburgh](https://www.dbmi.pitt.edu)